critterandguitari/Organelle_Manual/manual.md

 ### Organelle is a generator.

 There is no requirement that the patches you load into Organelle are triggered by playing notes on the device.
 You could create patches that simply drone and/or create evolving textures on their own over time.
 The audio input could even be used as a source.
-As this definition is starting to become circular, let's cut to the chase"¦
+As this definition is starting to become circular, let's cut to the chase...

 ### Organelle is whatever you want it to be.